vim-advent-calendar/vimways.org/content/2018/nickspoons-colder-quickfix-lists.md

 Oops.
 What does this mean?
-Well, the error message is actually explaining what's happening here pretty well - when we use `:colder` etc., the quickfix/location window is being recreated with the new list - which means that the ftplugin script we're currently executing is getting sourced.
+Well, the error message is actually explaining what's happening here pretty well - when we use `:colder` etc., the quickfix/location window is being recreated with the new list—which means that the ftplugin script we're currently executing is getting sourced.
 Because the script creates a function, the function is now being re-read and re-defined.
 This was not our intention but highlights why defining functions in an ftplugin script may not be